Landowners of the National Landscape

 The Public Sector

-The Malvern Hills Trust the largest public owner of land in this National Landscape.
-However, important areas of land are also managed on behalf of the public by a number of other organisations.
-For example, The Forestry Commission own and manage Frith Wood – a 75 hectare woodland on the edge of Ledbury.
+Important areas of land are managed on behalf of the public by a number of other organisations.
+For example, Forestry England own and manage Frith Wood – a 75 hectare woodland on the edge of Ledbury.
 St Wulstan’s Local Nature Reserve in Malvern Wells is owned and managed by Worcestershire County Council.

 Malvern Hills Trust

-The Malvern Hills and Commons are owned and managed by the Malvern Hills Trust – a public body established by Act of Parliament in 1884.
+The Malvern Hills and Commons are owned and managed by the Malvern Hills Trust, a charity governed by statute, established by Act of Parliament in 1884.
 The Trust is required to manage this land for the conservation of wildlife and the enjoyment of the public.
 You need to contact the Malvern Hills Trust regarding INCIDENTS, planning EVENTS and in EMERGENCIES.
-The Malvern Hills Trust is represented on the AONB’s governing body (the Joint Advisory Committee).
+The Malvern Hills Trust is represented on the National Landscape’s governing body (the Joint Advisory Committee).

 Private Estates

-Most of the land in the AONB is privately owned.
-The southern part of the AONB is made up of several large estates, dominated by Eastnor Castle Estate Bromesberrow Estate and Little Malvern Estate.
-In the north of the AONB land ownership tends to be more fragmented.
-Private owners carry out invaluable work conserving and enhancing the AONB.
-Landowners are represented on the AONB’s governing body (the Joint Advisory Committee) by the National Farmers Union and the Country Landowners and Business Association.
+Most of the land in the Malvern Hills National Landscape (MHNL) is privately owned.
+The southern part of the MHNL ismade up of several large estates, dominated by Eastnor Castle Estate Bromesberrow Estate and Little Malvern Estate.
+In the north of the MHNL land ownership tends to be more fragmented.
+Private owners carry out invaluable work conserving and enhancing the MHNL.
+Landowners are represented on the MHNL’s governing body (the Joint Advisory Committee) by the National Farmers Union and the Country Landowners and Business Association.

 Voluntary Trusts